 How do I use location?

 Sharing location is easy.
 On mobile, just click the "+" symbol next to the message text input.
 This brings up a menu where you can choose to share location.
-On desktop, there is a separate "location pin" icon next to the message text input you can use.
 Note that you will need to allow the Wickr app access to your location sharing data.
 By design, unless otherwise given permission, Wickr cannot share your location data by default.

-User may navigate to settings to decide if they want to share a graphical map or simply a link that will open up their default map app.
+User may navigate to Settings->Privacy & Safety->Location Sharing to decide if they want to share a graphical map or simply a link that will open up their default map app.